westonMS/ecen520_student/tx_download/UART_Transmitter_synth.md

   * Attach the `tx_busy` signal from your transmitter to the LED16_B signal.
 This is the "blue" color for tri-color LED 16 on the board (it should flash blue when the transmitter is busy)
   * Hook up the center button (BTNC) to your circuit so that when the button is pressed one character will be transmitted.
 You will need a debouncer and one-shot circuit to accomplish this.
 You will need to implement a simple state machine or handshaking protocol to make sure that only one character is sent for each button press.
   * Attach the CPU reset so that when pressed, the system will be reset (note that the input reset polarity is negative asserted).
 Add two synchronizing flip-flops between the reset button and your internal reset signal to synchronize the reset signal to the global clock.
-  * Add a flip-flop for your TX output signal.
+  * Add a flip-flop on the TX output of your transmitter module and send the output to the top-level TX output.
 This flip-flop will make sure that the output signal does not glitch.

 A top-level testbench, [top_tb.sv](./top_tb.sv), has been created for you to test your top-level design.
-This testbench also uses the [rx_model.sv](./rx_model.sv) simulation model from the previous assignment.
+This testbench also uses the [rx_model.sv](../tx_sim/rx_model.sv) simulation model from the previous assignment.
 Make sure your top-level design successfully passes this testbench.
 Add a makefile rule named `sim_top` that will perform this simulation from the command line using the default parameters.
 In addition, make a second makefile rule named `sim_top_115200_even` that performs this simulation with the parameters changed as follows: baud rate = 115200 and even parity.
 Do not proceed to the next step until you have successfully simulated your top-level design for both baud rates and parities.

-### Design Implementation
+## Design Implementation

 After verifying your design, the next step in this assignment is to synthesize your design and download it to the FPGA board.
 If your design is properly verified and written in a way that synthesizes without any problems then this step can be relatively easy.
 For this class we will be using the command line tools in non-project mode for the synthesis and implementation.
 This is unlike previous classes where you might have used the Vivado GUI and used Vivado projects to manage your implementation flow.

-#### XDC Constraints File
+### XDC Constraints File

 The first step in this process is to create a top-level `.xdc` file that maps the top-level pins of your circuit to the appropriate FPGA pin on this board.
 The easiest way to do this is to start with the master [`.xdc`](../resources/Nexys-4-DDR-Master.xdc) file for the Nexys 4 DDR board and uncomment the appropriate pins used by your design.